andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 1: The Nature of Classical Mechanics

 Classical mechanics is about identifying and characterizing the motion of objects.
 More specifically, objects for which quantum effects are negligible.
-Exactly _when_ quantum effects become negligible depends on the object's size and energy, but if it's bigger than a small molecule, then it's probably classical.
+Exactly _when_ quantum effects become negligible depends on the object's size and energy, but if it's bigger than a small molecule it's probably classical.

 The main subfields of CM are Newtonian motion, classical electromagnetism, and general relativity.
 This book covers Newtonian motion and a little bit of classical electromagnetism.